DarthFeder/DiscoveryCraft/README.md

 - A sonic screwdriver for your all-around tool (unlike the RedPower one, this one will actually function :D).

+- Lot's of other types of tools.

 - The ability to add or change your own DNA.
-This could lead to strange powers, or consequences!
+This could lead to either strange powers or consequences!

 - Achievements, of course!